Beef is not recommended for breast cancer

 The beef industry appears to take an active interest in academic studies concerning the health benefits and drawbacks of beef.
 The Cattlemen's Beef Board finances some cancer-related studies, raising the question of objectivity.
 The tone of non-U.S. studies can appear more forthright than the constrained and cautious tone of some U.S. studies.
 We have not come across this problem to the same degree in any other food industry that we cover.

-Under the list of tags below are links to recent studies concerning this food.
+Below are links to recent studies concerning this food.
 For a more complete list of studies, please click on beef.Tags: arachidonicAcid, beef, benignBreastDisease, CLA, copper, endometrialCancer, estradiol, estrone, heterocyclicAmines, iron, melatonin, PAHs, proliferation, redMeat, selenium, virus, vitaminB6, wellDoneMeat, zinc